ethiry99/HW3_PyPoll/README.md

 ### The purpose of the election audit analysis is to:

     * Count the number of votes cast.
-    * Provide breakdown of votes and percentage of votes for each county in the precint.
+    * Provide breakdown of votes and percentage of votes for each county in the precinct.
     * Determine which county had the largest number of votes.
     * Provide a breakdown of the number of votes and percentage of the total by candidate.
     * Determine the winning candidate, their vote count, and percentage of the total vote.

-These results will be displayed on the screen and in a text file (election_analysis.txt).
+These results will be displayed on the screen and to a text file (election_analysis.txt).

 ## Election-Audit Results